SuleimenovR/My-Battle-City/README.md

 # My-Battle-City
 The game isn't perfect.
-You need to add sounds, counter tank restoration and etc.
+You need to add sounds, counter, tank restoration and etc.